-Why you Should be Using Polarizing Filters
+Why You Should be Using a Polarizing Filters

 Polarizers work by only allowing in light from a certain direction, removing glare from photos.

-Have a look at the photos below: the first was taken without a filter and you can see the sun reflecting very strongly off the road.
+Have a look at the photos below.
+The first was taken without a filter and you can see the sun reflecting off the road.

-The glare from the road has been removed and you can make out the whites a lot better.
+It has removed the glare from the road and you can make out the whites a lot better.
 The left shoulder of the subject has much more detail too.